 How to Find Free Themes on ThemeForest

 A search for “ThemeForest free theme” will lead you to, well… free ThemeForest themes.
-You can also check ThemeForest’s website itself.
+You can also check ThemeForest’s website itself for free themes.
 The free themes are very easy to miss if you don’t know where to look, but they’re there!

 Then, scroll down to the footer of any of those pages.
 You’ll see a link to “Free WordPress Themes”: